react-cosmos/react-cosmos/NEXT.md

 }
 ```

-Notes:

-- It's important to set both `watchDirs` and `webpack.configPath` options to seamlessly integrate with Create React App.
+Note: Both `watchDirs` and `webpack.configPath` options are recommended for a seamless integration with Create React App.

 ### Webpack config override